 'FunnyYou Should Say That!'

-On this page we publish jokes, cartoons and
+On these pages we publish jokes, cartoons and

 oddities, with a Christian connection, as well as a few